KDE/digikam-doc/index.rst

     :alt:
     :target: geolocation_editor.html

-    Edit Geolocation Information to Search And Visualize Items on a Map
+    Edit Geolocation Information to Search and Visualize Items on a Map

 .. container:: toctile